DUNE/p3s/documents/src/WORKFLOW.md

 wherever it enounters files tagged with "TXT".

 Extra information, overriding or filling placeholders in the DAG can be provided by utilizing the "-f" option in the client.
-This option accepts one of the three types of input:
+This option accepts two types of input, non-JSON and JSON.

-* a stirng not formatted in JSON and taking values such as:
+### Non-JSON
+Values to be used with this option (-f):

 * "sticky", in which case a workflow inherits the file names from its parent DAG
 * "inherit:name", in which case filenames will be automatically generated based on the supplied name and DAG topology

+### JSON
+Values to be used with this option (-f):

 * a JSON-formatted string which can specify the filenames for any of the DAG's edges if desired
 * a name of a JSON file containing same information (must contain ".json" to be properly identified)